-Listen to faculty perspectives on remote instruction through FacultyConnect (recordings from all 6 sessions, April 16-May 21).
-On-demand workshops for faculty and graduate student instructors can be found on the Center for Educational Effectiveness's Events page.
+Listen to faculty perspectives on remote instruction through FacultyConnect (recordings from all 6 sessions, April 16-May 21, 2020).
+On-demand workshops for faculty and graduate student instructors can be found on the Center for Educational Effectiveness's Workshops On-Demand page.

 To get started with remote teaching, watch this sequence of recorded webinars to be introduced to teaching with Zoom, Canvas, AggieVideo, remote whiteboards, and TurnItIn.

 This webinar covered the pedagogical and technological considerations for hosting a live remote session with your students.
 The content was similar to what is covered on our Teaching Live Remote Sessions page.